massyn/automated-security-reporting/00-docs/dashboard.md

 ## Hosting on the docker instance

-By default, the docker instance installed lighttpd to serve the dashboard on port 8081.
+By default, the docker instance installed lighttpd to serve the dashboard on port 80.

-Option 1 - By default, the docker instance will remain persistent, and serve the report.
+### Option 1 - Always up

-Option 2 - The instance can run in immutable mode, where it will upload the website to an AWS S3 bucket.
+By default, the docker instance will remain persistent, and serve the report.
+While the docker instance is up, you can access the reporting site through http://ip_address (where _ip_address_ is the actual IP address of the docker instance.)

-** TODO ** How to switch the docker instance off.
+### Option 2 - Update and terminate

-## Hosting locally
+The instance can run in immutable mode, where it will upload the website to an AWS S3 bucket.
+On completion, the instance will termiate.
+To use this mode, set the `EXTRACT_ONLY` environment variable to TRUE.

-TODO
+> Unless you've set the `STORE_AWS_S3_BUCKET` and `STORE_AWS_S3_WEB` environment veriables, the instance won't have anywhere to store the resulting files, and state will be lost.
+Be sure to set these variables to ensure your site is getting updated prior to instance termination.

 ## Hosting on AWS S3